Auto repair shops do often charge a lot of money for an engine oil change. Do you want to try making the oil change yourself instead?

 Step 2: Jack up the car safely

-Jack up your car safe.
+Jack up your car and make sure to do this safely!

 If you are not sure how to do this safely, I recommend seeing this good youtube video first!